sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 ### Include larger files with line ranges

-Large files couldn’t be added to query context (using @-mention) previously.
-Now you can add ranges of large files to your context by @-mentioning a large file and appending a number range to the filename (e.g. @filepath/filename:1-10)
+Files that cause Cody’s context window to exceed our token limit couldn’t be added at all to query context (using @-mention) previously.
+Now you can specify line ranges by @-mentioning a file and appending a number range to the filename (e.g. @filepath/filename:1-10).
+This should allow more flexibility for customizing Cody’s context, even when the full file exceeds the token limits.

 ### @-mention file lookups are now faster